cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 ## A more powerful hardware

-With more and more services and my RPI inability to decode some large media, I chose to buy more powerful hardware.
-I found a Lenovo Thinkstation on the second-hand market (often flooded with old enterprise hardware).
-It is a lot cheaper than a real server and is largely enough for my use.
+With more and more services and my RPI's inability to decode some huge media, I decided to purchase more capable hardware.
+I found a Lenovo Thinkstation on the used market (which is frequently swamped with outdated enterprise hardware).
+It is significantly less expensive than a traditional server and is adequate for my needs.

 ![Lenovo Thinkstation](lenovo.png){: w="200" h="150"}
 _Lenovo Thinkstation_